4GeeksAcademy/react-tutorial-exercises/exercises/02.4-jumbotron/README.md

 />
 ```

-Your component should output an HTML code similar to this one:
+Your component should output HTML code similar to this:

 ```html
 <div class="jumbotron m-5">